Putting a Child Up for Adoption at Any Age

 Age Requirements for Placing a Child for Adoption

-If you are considering placing your child for adoption, the age of your child does influence your adoption process.
+If you are considering placing your child for adoption, the age of your child will influence your adoption process.
 But, the ability to choose adoption is an option for you.

 Challenging circumstances in life and the age of your child don’t prohibit you from considering adoption.